Jol0o/JohnLoyd-Belen-primia-technical-exam-client/README.md

 With more time, I would implement the following features:

-- User authentication: This would allow for different users to have their own positions and candidates.
+- User authentication: This will make the security stronger.
-- More detailed candidate information: This could include things like a resume, a profile picture, and a rating system.
+- More detailed candidate and position information: This could include things like a resume, a profile picture, and a rating system.
-- Search functionality: This would allow users to search for positions or candidates.
+- Filter functionality: This would allow users to filter for positions or candidates.

 ## Contributing